 The government official enlisted two female agents to covertly gather details about Trump’s establishment.
 The women claimed to be newly-pregnant and inquired of the doctor’s services.
 Leland agreed to perform abortions on the women if they returned with cash.
 Drews drafted a report, but instead of submitting it to the board, he called his friend, attorney Michael Wittenberg, for advice1.

 On July 1st, 1938, Michael Wittenberg telephoned Leland Trump.
-He told the doctor about the report and offered to “hush up” any charges, as long as Leland was willing to pay the money.
+He told the doctor about the report.
+Wittenberg offered to “hush up” any charges, as long as Leland was willing to pay the money.
 Wittenberg stressed that he would have the Trump’s license permanently revoked should he fail to comply3.

 On July 2nd, Leland gave the lawyer $20 and a diamond ring, promising the rest in a few days.
 Trump later recalled Wittenberg saying, “I can fix everything through my connection with Drews, the state board of health, and the district attorney4.”